 The goal of this session is to discern the difference in financing mechanisms needed for various zoning areas within a community.
 The laws and financial needs vary widely between commercial and residential properties and speakers will compare and contrast these needs for a better understanding of PACE as a whole.

 |12:45 PM - 2:45 PM

 The goal of this course is to provide attendees with the knowledge necessary to implement successful PACE programs in your own community.
 During this session, speakers will share detailed directions on realizing PACE district implementation including administrative needs, marketing, contractor certification, staff needs, loan servicing, and SID approval.

 PACE - Case Studies

 As the course comes to an end, the main ideas and process as a whole are wrapped up in shared case studies of PACE programs that have taken off throughout the country.
 A variety of zones, states, and innovative programs will be demonstrated.

 The Intro Property Assessed Clean Energy (PACE) Finance Course is not currently on the schedule.
 Please check back for updates.

 This course qualifies for the CDFA Training Institute's Development Finance Certified Professional (DFCP) Program

 .
 Start down the road to personal and professional advancement today.

 CDFA permits only one person to login and participate in the course.
-If multiple people are accessing the course without paying to attend, we will terminate the connection and access to GoToWebinar.
+If multiple people are accessing the course without paying to attend, we will terminate the connection and access.
 CDFA offers group discounts for organizations that wish to register multiple people.